Okhlystun/concurrency/README.md

 # concurrency
-Examples, simple enough for understanding of multithreading and concurrency in Java
+Examples of multithreading and concurrency in Java, simple enough for understanding.